Pemmican War: Battle of Seven Oaks

-At 5 pm a guard on duty in a watch tower at Fort Douglas saw the party of mounted Métis and gave the alarm.
+At 5 pm, a guard on duty in a watchtower at Fort Douglas saw the party of mounted Métis and gave the alarm.
 Semple soon arrived, observed them with his spy glass and quickly assembled a party of 20 colonists and Baymen, stating they should go and meet with the Métis and ascertain their intentions.
-Semple's men are armed, but Semple gave orders that no one was to shoot unless attacked.
+Semple's men were armed, but Semple gave orders that no one was to shoot unless attacked.
 However, other witnesses testified that the Baymen bragged they would "have the Métis' provisions or their lives."
 Several Métis entered Lot #3 of the colony to obtain information from the people there.
 Several colonists then fled towards Fort Douglas for protection.
 Semple departed Fort Douglas, heading along the road towards the colony and immediately observed the Métis party increase in number.
 These re-enforcements were either members of the advance party returning from Frog Plain or the party returning from scouting the colony.
 Seeing the Métis force swell, while at the same time seeing the fleeing colonists, Semple sent John Bourke back to Fort Douglas to bring up a piece of artillery and to dispatch reinforcements to protect the settlers.
 Semple waited for Bourke and his cannon, but Bourke was delayed and Semple continued towards the Métis.
 Half a mile from Fort Douglas, Lieutenant Holte's gun discharged accidentally.
 Semple was "very much displeased" and scolded him, telling him to be more careful and reiterated that no one should shoot unless fired on.
-The Canadians and Métis, now numbering around 60 rode towards Semple's party, seeing this, Semple and his men took several steps backward and began to spread out.
-When the two parties were within gunshot range of each other, the Métis spread into a half-circle in front of Semple's men.
+The Canadians and Métis, now numbering around 60, rode towards Semple's party.
+Seeing this, Semple and his men took several steps backward and began to spread out.
+When the two parties were within gunshot-range of each other, the Métis spread into a half-circle in front of Semple's men.
 A French-Canadian clerk named François-Firmin Boucher approached Semple.
-At the same time Bourke departed Fort Douglas with a cannon and 8 or 9 men.
+At the same time, Bourke departed Fort Douglas with a cannon and 8 or 9 men.
 Boucher and Semple exchanged some words and Semple reached for the reins of Boucher's horse, or, according to some accounts, he reached for Boucher's gun, apparently in an attempt to arrest him.
 Several shots were immediately fired and Lieutenant Holte and Governor Semple were the first to fall.
 The Métis dismounted and began firing from behind their horses.
 The remaining Baymen and settlers rushed towards Semple to give him aid, and being thus concentrated together, were cut down in short order.
 John Pritchard surrendered and was protected from the Métis by Boucher, who recognized him.
 Boucher received some blows and threats from the Métis but kept Pritchard safe.
 Michael Heden, Michael Kilkenny and Surgeon Mccoy fled towards the river.
 McCoy was shot and wounded.
 Heden and Kilkenny crossed the river in an old boat and returned to Fort Douglas later that night.
 According to John Pritchard's published account, Bourke, fearing his cannon would be captured, escorted it back to Fort Douglas and soon returned with a stronger party.
 As Bourke approached the battle site, he observed the Canadians and Métis still in command of the field.
 They then called out to Bourke to come fetch the body of Semple, apparently in a mocking tone.
 Fearing a trick, Bourke again retreated to Fort Douglas.
-As the party retreated, the Métis fired on it wounding Bourke and killing Duncan McNaughton.
+As the party retreated, the Métis fired on it, wounding Bourke and killing Duncan McNaughton.
 The account given by Boucher in his own 1819 pamphlet differed strongly from Pritchard's.